sukritishah15/DS-Algo-Point/CONTRIBUTING.md

 4. Create a new branch in your forked repo and start working on your code
 5. Along with the code add follwing contents

-- Relvant comments for easier understanding
+- Relevant comments for easier understanding
 - A block comment with
   - Sample Inputs
   - Sample Outputs